Increased coins and notes for public circulation

 …this as BOJ reports an increase in currency stock for December

-The Bank of Jamaica (BOJ) yesterday reported that a projected currency stock of $152.4 billion at end December 2019 represents an annual nominal growth of 14.1 per cent, relative to 20.4 per cent at the corresponding point in 2018.
+The Bank of Jamaica (BOJ) yesterday reported that a projected currency stock of $152.4 billion will be in public circulation at the end December 2019.
+This, they say, represents an annual nominal growth of 14.1 per cent, relative to 20.4 per cent with the corresponding point in 2018.

 Currency issue or currency stock refers to the amount of Jamaican notes or coins in the hand of the public in addition to those held by financial institutions at a point in time.